willroberts/rogue-spear-2020/README.md

 ### Black Thorn and Covert Ops

 Follow the Rogue Spear steps for these games, since they are standalone expansions.
 Use `C:\<Expansion>` instead of `C:\Rogue Spear` and edit the registry file before applying to work with BT/CO.

+## Unlocking All Custom Missions

+For a mission to be available in custom mission mode, it must have been completed in campaign mode.
+In order to get around this, you can import existing save files which have finished the game, instantly unlocking all maps and missions.

+First, back up any existing save files in `C:\Rogue Spear\data\save` and `C:\Rogue Spear\mods\<ModName>\save`.
+Then download [RogueSpearSaves.zip](RogueSpearSaves.zip) and extract the contents to your Rogue Spear directory.
+This will unlock all missions for Rogue Spear, Urban Operations, and the Classic Missions from Urban Operations.

+If desired, you can rename `camp0000.cmp` and the `camp0000` folder to any number to avoid overwriting your existing saves.
+Additionally, you can edit `camp0000.cmp` to change the name of the save file (the second line).

 ## Playing Online